lockss/lockss-rtd-portal/docs/migration/configuring1.rst

 3. Click the :guilabel:`Load Configuration` button.
 The metadata database configuration will be queried from the LOCKSS 2.x instance and displayed in the :guilabel:`Metadata Database` section of the screen.

-4. In the :guilabel:`Database Password` field, enter the database password for the LOCKSS 2.x system.
+4. In the :guilabel:`Database Password` field, enter the password for the |POSTGRESQL|.

 5. |DRYRUNONLY| If you are doing a :ref:`Dry Run Migration`, select the :guilabel:`Perform dry run migration` checkbox in the :guilabel:`Migration Options` section.